What is a Fairy Ring?

 Control Methods – The Recommended Green Man Lawn Care Approach

-Green Man Lawn Care offers a control method that is designed to control the growth of the fairy ring using a specialist fungicide, combined with other lawn care applications and techniques to help improve the health of the turf in the affected areas.
+Green Man Lawn Care offers a control method that is designed to control the growth of the fairy ring using a specialist fungicide, combined with other professional lawn care applications and techniques to help improve the health of the turf in the affected areas.

 Will a fairy ring disappear on its own?